 University of California, Berkeley (BA, Economics and Computer Science) | Kingwood High | Creekwood Middle | Bear Branch Elementary | Laning ElementaryPlaces:

-Yes, It's My Fault (Technical Initiatives):Memesteading, an idea blog Gojomo, a personal blog O'ReillyNet Weblog (active 2001-2002); a few highlights: Wired 10.09 (Sep 2002): The Unseen Hand of Tron: The Copyright Cartel Cribs from a Sci-fi Classic
+Yes, It's My Fault (Technical Initiatives):Memesteading, an old Wordpress ideas blog Gojomo, an old Blogger personal blog O'ReillyNet Weblog (active 2001-2002); a few highlights: Wired 10.09 (Sep 2002): The Unseen Hand of Tron: The Copyright Cartel Cribs from a Sci-fi Classic

 Mentions Elsewhere:WARC Web Archive File Format 2006-2008, coauthor.
 MAGNET URI Scheme and Conventions June 2002 - author.
 Tree Hash EXchange format (THEX) June 2002 - coauthor.
 Hash/URN Gnutella Extensions (HUGE) April 2002 - author.
 RFC 2779: Instant Messaging / Presence Protocol Requirements, February 2000 - contributor.
 I-D: PIP-DEMO: An Interoperable Presence Information Protocol, September 1998 - contributor, editor.